December Sale! $500 off any painting!

 All art is hand painted by Sonia using a variety of techniques, including airbrush.
 Framed with "acrylic glazing" (plastic type), not glass, so they're much safer to ship.
 Shipping estimates will vary by carrier and other factors.
 I don't do Fed-Ex, as I have no business account or status, so UPS will likely be the carrier of choice, or possibly the Post Office.

 Now for the list of paintings.
 Clicking on "View" will open the pictures in a new window/tab, so you don't have to keep hitting "back" and reloading this page.
-There will be some reflections and some glare spots in some pics, mostly near the bottom, can't be helped, but rest assured the matting is all the same color all around, with no waving in it.
-Due to camera quirks, some background "suns" or white spots appear larger/brighter than in person, and colors may be off a little, as everyone's monitor settings are different.
+Due to camera quirks, some background "suns" or white spots appear larger/brighter than in person, some frames will have reflection spots, and colors may be off a little, as everyone's monitor settings are different.
 I tweaked things so they looked reasonably close on my monitor.
+"Image area" refers to the dimensions of the art showing inside the mat.

 "Deanna Troi" − Made for the Star Trek Next Generation Porcelain Card Collection from Hamilton.
-Waist-up portrait painting of our favorite Betazoid counselor, as played by Marina Sirtis.
+Waist-up portrait of our favorite Betazoid counselor, as played by Marina Sirtis.
 Beautiful!
-Nicely framed/matted in 2-level black metal.
-Framed size is 22"Wx29"H, painting is about 18"x24", image area is about 15.5"x20.5".
+Nicely framed & matted in 2-level black metal.
+Framed size is 22"Wx29"H, image area is about 15.5"x20.5".
+Her tunic is a bit more aqua in person than blue, but I can't seem to get it aqua in pics.
 Back when I bought this, Sonia's similar size portraits of other main crew members were priced at $4900-$5500, but Troi was lower priced for some reason, so I grabbed it up...$3,999 (View)

-"Kirk's Lost Love" − This painting was done for the cover of the 1989 DC comic book series #75.
+"Kirk's Lost Love" − This was done for the cover of the 1989 DC comic book series #75.
 A stunningly realistic image of the '60's TV series era James T. Kirk, with his "lost love" Carol Marcus (the 2.0 versions now immortalized in the "Star Trek: Into Darkness" movie), the Enterprise 1701A overhead, a shuttle craft, and the San Francisco bridge.
 Beautifully framed with a black and gold accented metal frame, and matching matting, this is one of the best pieces of Star Trek original comic art you'll find.
-Framed size is 27.5"Wx38"H, painting size is 20"x30", image area is 19"x29".
+Framed size is 27.5"Wx38"H, image area is 19"x29".
 Be the envy of your Starfleet chapter with this on your wall!
 Will throw in a choice of other Trek/Kirk collectibles, and the signed-by-Sonia #75 comic too!
-(View comic) Painting appraised back in 1995 for $7500, it can be yours for 33% off that (hey, it's better than Quark would do), at...$4,999 (View)
+(See my other Sonia signed comics on the Star Trek or DC Comics pages.)
+Appraised back in 1995 for $7500, it can be yours for 33% off that (hey, it's better than Quark would do), at...$4,999 (View) (View comic)

 "Klingon Bird of Prey" − Made for the Next Generation Porcelain Card Collection from Hamilton.
 Two Bird of Prey ships patrol past a blazing sun.
-Thick black plastic frame, darkish green outer mat with multiple inner matting.
-Framed size is 38.5"Wx29"H, image area is 28"x18.5", painting itself is 29"x19.5".
+Thick black plastic frame, semi-dark green outer mat with multiple inner matting.
+Framed size is 38.5"Wx29"H, image area is 28"x18.5".
 Be the pride of the Empire and the envy of every other Klingon House with this hanging in the back window of your shuttle craft, with your bumper sticker that says "My other ship is a Bird of Prey."
-Appraised back in 1995 for $5800, it can be yours for about 33% off that (a bargain for such an honorable work, plus a free item thrown in), so K'plop down...$3900 (View)
+Appraised back in 1995 for $5800, it can be yours for about 33% off that, a bargain for such an honorable work, so K'plop down...$3900 (View)

 "Locutus" − Made for the Next Generation Porcelain Card Collection from Hamilton.
 A tribute to the fan favorite episode of "Best of Both Worlds," this features a nice head shot of Capt.
 Picard (played by Patrick Stewart) as his Borg identity "Locutus," with a Borg cube ship holding the Enterprise D in a tractor beam.
-Beautifully framed with double black metal frames, and double matted in a dark green/gray mat, and inner gold mat.
-Framed size is 22"Wx27"H, image area is 13.5"x18.5", painting itself is about 15"x20".
+Double metal frames (outside one is dark purple, inside is black), and double matted in a gray mat, and inner gold mat.
+Framed size is 22"Wx27"H, image area is 13.5"x18.5".
 I didn't get as much off this one as 3 of the others listed, as I bought it before that sale, so it's discounted only a little bit.
-Locutus says, "Buy this painting.
+Locutus says, "Buy this.
 Resistance is futile.
 Your money will be assimilated.
 Make it sold!
-I'm the leader of the X-Men too, and I'm in your mind, buy this!"
-Appraised at $4500 back in 1995 when it was done, the painting will cost you...$3,999 (View)
+I'm the leader of the X-Men too, and I'm in your mind, so buy this!"
+Appraised at $4500 back in 1995 when it was done, this will cost you a little less at...$3,999 (View)

 "Strange New Worlds V" − Made for the cover of the paperback novel of the same name, features most of the more famous ships of Starfleet, from all eras, zooming away from Earth, with a large Roman numeral "V" imposed over Earth.
 Enterprise 1701D is the centerpiece, surrounded by (clockwise) the Daedalus (one of the early Starfleet ships), Defiant, the original Enterprise 1701, Reliant, Voyager, and Enterprise B. Ship art is very popular with posters, and here you get all the main ones on one piece—THE piece, not some paper copy.
-NOT framed, but matted in gray marble outer mat and black inner mat, shrinkwrapped to foamcore board.
-Matted size is 20"Wx30"H, image area is 13.5"x18.5", painting is approx. 14.5"x24".
+NOT framed, but matted in gray marble outer mat and black inner mat, on foam core board.
+Matted size is 20"Wx30"H, image area is 13.5"x18.5".
 Done in 2001, appraised in 2003 for $4500, buy it for...$2,999 (View)

 CLOSE offers considered, but I reserve the right to NOT include any free items that may have been given at the regular price.
 And for anyone who has the dough and wants more than 1 painting, we can talk about further discounts, if that charges your dilithium crystals, fires your photon torpedo, energizes your matter, ejects your warp core, presses your latinum bar, regenerates your Borg drone, makes your tribble purr—ok I'll stop.

-And if any high roller wants all the paintings (totals $27,895 separately), I'll sell them for $20,000.
+And if any high roller wants all of them (totals $27,895 separately), I'll sell them for $20,000.
 In person pick-up at a secure location would be best.